Amazeryogo/surf-exel/README.md

 # NOTE
 ## 5.7 and Above
-Surf-exel is not supported on Windows, please use an build below v5.7
+Surf-exel is not supported on Windows, please use a build below v5.7

 ## Below v5.7
 Surf-exel may not work on Microsoft Windows , if thats the case, please try running main.py only and not building it using run.sh , sorry for the trouble.